huckmon/docker-arma3-server/README.md

     restart: unless-stopped
     stdin_open: true
     tty: true
-    #entrypoint: "/bin/bash"
+    #entrypoint: "/bin/bash" # This line needs to be uncommented when exec'ing into the container
 ```

 # Common Issues

-## Q: Some of the workshop items are failing to install/download
+## Q: Some of the workshop items are failing to install/download!!!
-A: This seems to be a common issue when installing large workshop items as part of a bulk download.
-I recommend exec'ing into the container and then downloading the large mods individually with steamcmd.
+A: This seems to be a common issue in steamcmd when installing large workshop items as part of a bulk download.
+I recommend exec'ing into the container and then downloading the large mods individually.

 ## Q: My Mods aren't Loading!!!
 A: This might be because you've left spaces in the modlist.txt document.
 Currently the container doesn't filter spaces from the lines and I intend to fix this eventually.
-EDIT: this has been fixed, the only thing that will ruin your modlist file now is if you add other numeric characters that aren't part of the workshop ID.
+EDIT: this has been fixed, the only thing that will ruin your modlist file now is if you add other numeric characters that aren't part of the workshop ID (go ham with the whitespaces and/or commas, you *should* be able to add text to name/describe mods).